World News | EAM Jaishankar Dials Envoys in US & Canada After 4 Indian Nationals Freeze to Death Along US-Canada Border | LatestLY

 As they were taking the trio back to the border patrol station in North Dakota, officers came across another group of five Indian nationals walking.

-They said they had walked across the border and expected to be picked up by someone.
+They told them that they had walked across the border and expected to be picked up by someone.

 The group said they estimated they had been walking for more than 11 hours, and they appeared to be headed to an unstaffed gas plant located in St. Vincent, Minnesota.